AyeCode/geodirectory/readme.txt

 [youtube https://www.youtube.com/watch?v=fEdOOucOtUg]

-== ⚡ BE THE GO-TO GUIDING HAND FOR PROFESSIONALS: SAY HELLO TO THE WORLD'S BEST WORDPRESS BUSINESS DIRECTORY PLUGIN ==
+== ⚡ BE THE GO-TO GUIDING HAND FOR PROFESSIONALS: SAY HELLO TO OUR POWERFUL WORDPRESS BUSINESS DIRECTORY PLUGIN ==

 Our dedicated team continuously refines every point of the search process (since 2011!), so your visitors always walk away with a productive session on GeoDirectory.

 == ⚡ SCALE YOUR DIRECTORY WITH A RELIABLE, PROFICIENT DATABASE ==

-For millions of listings and massive traffic, choose GeoDirectory—the only WordPress directory plugin built for a global scale without issues.
-Our superior, optimized database effortlessly handles any scale, where others fail, guaranteed.
+For millions of listings and massive traffic, choose GeoDirectory— A WordPress directory plugin built for a global scale without issues.
+Our superior, optimized database architecture effortlessly handles any scale, guaranteed.

 == ⚡ ASK AND YOU SHALL RECEIVE - DELIVER SPEEDY RESULTS ==